tonywu6/ferrosaur/docs/src/reference/interface/func.md

 </figure>

-The derived Rust function will have an explicit `this` argument, for which you will supply a value at call time; the argument will be subject to the same [type conversion](../typing.md) rules as other arguments.
+The resulting Rust function will have an explicit `this` argument, for which you will supply a value at call time; the argument will be subject to the same [type conversion](../typing.md) rules as other arguments.